 Renting a car often comes with some extra costs that you should be aware of:

-Green card: if you’re planning to take a day trip to Croatia or Bosnia and Herzegovina, you’ll need a green card which gives you cross border insurance.
-Sometimes there’s a surcharge for this although the owner pays for it annually when they register the car, so it should really be free of charge.
+if you’re planning to take a day trip to Croatia or Bosnia and Herzegovina, you’ll need a green card which gives you cross border insurance.
+You can choose cross-border insurance when you make your booking.

 Like most things, booking your rental car early gives you the best choice, especially if you book with Localrent.com and want to choose a specific car.